sse-secure-systems/connaisseur/setup/README.md

     -----END PUBLIC KEY-----
 ```

 2. In case you already had DCT setup or cannot find the file, we need to retrieve and convert the key manually from your previously created root key.
-For bash users, there is a short script below.
+For most shell users, there is a short script below.
 Otherwise, just follow the manual steps:

 ##### manual